polterguy/fine-tune-hyperlambda/static-snippets/training/barnabas-15.md

 /*
- * Modify this to return a 404 error using [return]
+ * Modify this to return a 404 HTTP status code
  */
+return
-.result:Not found
+   message:Not found
 ---
+response.status.set:404
 return
-   status:int:404
-   message:string:Not found
+   message:Not found